JMSWRNR

 Adding more panels will slow down the refresh rate.
 Try to use 2 or 3 parallel chains from the breakout board to achieve a faster refresh rate.
 Each parallel chain must contain the same number of panels.

-warning Do not chain the power cables!
+Do not chain the power cables!

 The power cables that come with the panels often support a maximum of 2 panels.
 Always connect them directly to the power supply without chaining more than 2 panels together.